A Beginner's Guide on Hot Water Plumbing: An Overview

 How long will a hot water heater last?

-The lifespan of a hot water heater depends on the model and type.
-On average, a storage tank water heater can last between 8 and 12 years in comparison to a tankless water heater can last up to 20 years.
+The lifespan of hot water heaters is contingent on the type and model.
+In general, a storage tank water heater lasts 8-12 years and a tankless water heater can last up to 20 years.

-How can I tell if my hot water heater needs replacing?
+How can I tell if your hot water heater is in need to be replaced?

-The signs that your hot water heater may need to be replaced are corrosion or rust on the tank, leaks, strange sounds, and a deficiency of hot water.
-If you experience any of these issues it is suggested that you consult a professional plumber.
+Signs that your hot-water heater might need to be repaired include corrosion or rust around the tank’s tank, leaks, odd sounds, and a deficiency in hot water.
+If you encounter any of these issues it is suggested that you speak with a professional plumber.

 Tags: Plumbing Categories: Hot Water, Plumber